zironycho/jenkins-swarm/README.md

-# Jenkins for Swarm cluster in AWS
+# Install Jenkins for Swarm cluster in AWS

 ## configure